Submission Checklist for Authors

 JMNT-Ed follows the following policies:

-- Modification: A purely technical correction might be done by JMNT-Ed publication staff.
+- Modification: A purely technical correction might be done by J ATE publication staff.
 Such examples include broken URL links, corrupted files, incorrect citation.
 Under no circumstances, the content of the published manuscript can be changed.

-- Retraction: Authors or JMNT-Ed editorial board can decide to formally withdraw the published manuscript.
+- Retraction: Authors or the J ATE Editorial Board can decide to formally withdraw the published manuscript.
 An online formal explanation will be given as the cause of the retraction.
 The published paper will stay online.

-- Fraud: In the unlikely event that JMNT-Ed is notified that a published manuscript turns out to be a fraud, the readers will be notified online.
+- Fraud: In the unlikely event that J ATE is notified that a published manuscript turns out to be a fraud, the readers will be notified online.
 The published paper will stay online but will be formally withdrawn by the editorial board pointing out the malpractice.